Chiral quantum optics using a topological resonator

 Recently, topology has emerged as a new paradigm to design chiral photonic structures\cite{Ozawa2019}.
 In particular, an interface between two topologically distinct regions hosts edge states exhibit chiral/helical propagation of light where the photon’s momentum gets locked to a pseudospin degree of freedom, such as polarization.
 These edge states have the additional benefit that they are robust to deformations and disorders.
 Specifically, they also allow propagation of light around sharp bends and defects without scattering \cite{Wang2009, Hafezi2011, Rechtsman2013, Hafezi2013, Mittal2014, Cheng2016}, which is essential to engineer compact resonators that exhibit chirality\cite{Bahari2017,Bandres2018}.

 Here, we demonstrate a topological resonator that exhibits strong light-matter interaction.
 We realize this resonator by creating an interface between two valley-Hall topological photonic crystals.
-By coupling a quantum emitter to the resonator, we show chiral emission, where the direction of the emission depends on the polarization of the emitted light.
-We probe this polarization-momentum locking by coupling the resonators to a topological waveguide which preserves the chirality of the optical mode.
-Furthermore, we demonstrate Purcell enhancement of the emission, by tuning the quantum emitter into resonance with the topological resonator.
+By using an inhomogeneously broadened ensemble of quantum emitters as a broad-band light source, we first establish that our resonator supports edge modes that extend throughout the length of the resonator.
+Subsequently, using a single quantum emitter and a chiral waveguide coupled to the topological resonator, we demonstrate chiral spontaneous emission where the direction of the emission depends on the polarization of the emitted light.
+Having established the chirality of our resonator, we finally proceed to demonstrate strong coupling between the quantum emitter and the topological resonator.
+Specifically, we use a magnetic field to tune a quantum emitter into resonance with the topological resonator and show Purcell enhancement of emission.
+Our results pave the way for explorations of strong interactions between multiple solid-state quantum emitters coupled via a chiral nanophotonic resonator.

-Our chiral resonator is based on a valley-Hall topological photonic crystal \cite{Dong2017,Chen2017, He2019, Noh2018, Shalaev2019, Ma2016}, composed of a honeycomb lattice of triangular holes with a lattice constant of ‘a’, as shown in Fig.1.
+Our chiral resonator is based on a valley-Hall topological photonic crystal \cite{Dong2017,Chen2017, He2019, Noh2018, Shalaev2019, Ma2016}, composed of a honeycomb lattice of triangular holes with a lattice constant of ‘a’, as shown in Fig.1a.
 The two triangular holes in each rhombic unit cell (shown in red), have different sizes (\(\frac{1.3 a}{2 \sqrt{3}}\) and \(\frac{0.7 a}{2 \sqrt{3}}\)), which leads to the opening of topological bandgaps, at the K and K' points.
 Because of the time-reversal symmetry, the Berry curvature integrated over the entire Brillouin zone is zero.
 However, the Berry curvature at K and K' valleys have opposite signs.
 Interchanging the two triangular holes in the unit cell (green and violet regions) flips the sign of the Berry curvature at each valley.
 Therefore, by interfacing these two topologically distinct regions, we form a pair of counter-propagating edge states with opposite helicity at the boundary between the two topologically distinct regions (shown as an orange band in Fig.1c).
-The edge states are transverse electric (TE) modes composed of an in-plane electric field.
+These edge states are transverse electric (TE) modes composed of an in-plane electric field and can be selectively excited by placing an emitter at specific position along the interface of the waveguide with suitable circular polarization (see Appendix A)